 Tertiary ethical procedures rarely feature in discussions of research ethics and have been subject to little research.
-The indication from reviews of NEGs and related instruments is that researchers from a range of countries obtain solo parental consent (Hens Nys, Cassiman and Dierickx, 2009).
-There is a small number of countries where researchers are expected to acquire joint parental consent (Vitiello, 2003) - an expectation which is greater where risks are higher, the research is therapeutic and both parents are available (Axelin and Salanterä, 2008).
+The indication from reviews of NEGs and related instruments is that researchers from a range of countries obtain solo parental consent (Hens Nys, Cassiman, & Dierickx, 2009).
+In a small number of countries, researchers are expected to acquire joint parental consent (Vitiello, 2003)-an expectation that is greater where risks are higher, the research is therapeutic, and both parents are available (Axelin & Salanterä, 2008).

-The US is the only country where there has been any appreciable discussion concerning the collation of sensitive third party information (Lounsbury, Reynolds, Rapkin, Robson and Ostroff, 2007).
-US researchers tend to be cautious about gathering third party information without the consent of the individual in question.
+The United States is the only country where there has been any appreciable discussion concerning the collation of sensitive third-party information (Lounsbury, Reynolds, Rapkin, Robson, & Ostroff, 2007).
+U.S. researchers tend to be cautious about gathering third-party information without the consent of the individual in question.

-Gathering information on participant' ethnicity and classifying ethnicity according to physical appearance are standard practices in English-speaking HICs (Afkhami, 2012).
-Researchers in continental Europe are more wary of collecting data on participant' ethnicity and tend to categorise ethnicity by the country of origin of, and/or the language spoken by, participants and/or their parents (Verkuyten, 2009).
-Ethnicity can be an important variable in terms of vulnerability but these definitional inconsistencies raise issues over the validity of given categorisations and intercountry comparisons (Salway, Higginbottom, Reime, Bharj, Chowbey, Foster, ... and O'Brien, 2011).
+Gathering information on participants' ethnicity and classifying ethnicity according to physical appearance are standard practices in English-speaking HICs (Afkhami, 2012).
+Researchers in continental Europe are more wary of collecting data on participants' ethnicity and tend to categorize ethnicity by the country of origin of, and/or the language spoken by, participants and/or their parents (Verkuyten, 2009).
+Ethnicity can be an important variable in terms of vulnerability, but these definitional inconsistencies raise issues over the validity of given categorizations and intercountry comparisons (Salway et al., 2011).

-Researchers in many HICs seek permission from non-family member 'gatekeepers' (Savage and McCarron, 2009).
-Some of participant groups, including children and prisoners, may be deemed vulnerable and gatekeepers may have a safeguarding role in relation to them (Emmel, Hughes, Greenhalgh and Sales, 2007).
-Researchers in a number of HICs complain that gatekeepers often present unwarranted impediments to legitimate studies, and more particularly do not respect participants' right to engage in research (Heath, Charles, Crow and Wiles, 2007).
+Researchers in many HICs seek permission from non-family member "gatekeepers" (Savage & McCarron, 2009).
+Some participant groups, including children and prisoners, may be deemed vulnerable and gatekeepers may have a safeguarding role in relation to them (Emmel, Hughes, Greenhalgh, & Sales, 2007).
+Researchers in a number of HICs complain that gatekeepers often present unwarranted impediments to legitimate studies, and more particularly do not respect participants' right to engage in research (Heath, Charles, Crow, & Wiles, 2007).

-Many different national researchers believe they should identify sources of support for participants (Swain, Heyman and Gillman, 1998), especially if the research involves vulnerable groups (Jewkes, Watts, Abrahams, Penn-Kekana and García-Moreno, 2000) and sensitive topics (Lees, Procter and Fassett, 2014).
+Many different national researchers believe they should identify sources of support for participants (Swain, Heyman, & Gillman, 1998), especially if the research involves vulnerable groups (Jewkes, Watts, Abrahams, Penn-Kekana, & García-Moreno, 2000) and sensitive topics (Lees, Procter, & Fassett, 2014).

-There has been an increasing commitment among researchers from HICs towards requesting 'police checks' on fieldworkers collecting data from vulnerable participants, particularly children but also people with disabilities and the elderly (Jacobs and Blitsa, 2012).
+There has been an increasing commitment among researchers from HICs toward requesting "police checks" on fieldworkers collecting data from vulnerable participants, particularly children but also people with disabilities and the elderly (Jacobs & Blitsa, 2012).